JennyTay/FutureBioImpacts_Flow_Temp/README.md

+**Species Data**

+**SppOcc.RData**:  Dataframe with the species name, COMID and month and year of observation, occurrence outcome, and source of observation.

 **Scripts**

 **flow.Rmd**: Analysis of changes to streamflow
 **Temp.Rmd**:  Analysis of changes to stream temperature
 **bio_predictions.Rmd**:  Analysis for changes to habitat suitability
 **Timeframe_Comparrison.Rmd**:  Comparrison of results from models using short term (3 years) of streamflow data and the entire timeseries
+**StudyRegionMap.Rmd**: script used to prepare the map of the study region for the manuscript